Industrial Applications of 3D Printing:

 The average lifespan of an aircraft can range between 20 and 30 years, making maintenance, repair and overhaul (MRO) an important function in the industry.
 Metal 3D printing technologies like Direct Energy Deposition are commonly used to repair aerospace and military equipment.
 Turbine blades and other high-end equipment can also be restored and repaired by adding material to worn-out surfaces.

-Aircraft engine components
+Aircraft interior components

 3D-printed plastic parts can be incredibly useful for aerospace applications, such as aircraft interiors.